 Is an Inner Line Permit required for Lahaul?

-No, there is no need to obtain permit to visit Lahaul Valley via Atal Tunnel.
+No, there is no need to obtain permits to visit Lahaul Valley via Atal Tunnel.
 However, if you’re visiting Rohtang Pass Highway, you’ll need a permit for entering, as per the orders of the National Green Tribunal, to limit the vehicles headed to the pass.
-Also, in future there might be a green tax imposed on vehicles entering Lahaul.
+Also, in the future, there might be a green tax imposed on vehicles entering Lahaul.
 However, this is still under consideration.